Guide to Hansa-Park – Germany's northernmost amusement park

 Escape of Novgorod

-Of course, there is also a roller coaster with a loop – ”Nessie” is a classic ride for all over 100 cm.
+Of course, there is also a roller coaster with a loop – ”Nessie” is a classic ride for everyone over 100 cm.
 The ride offers plenty of stomach churning and contains neither free fall nor darkness.

 For those of you who are a bit more daring, there is the world's fourth highest free-fall here at Hansa-Park.
 "Highlander” offers a 103 meter high fall – and probably a pretty good view of the sea too.